red-panda-industries/challenge-bot/INSTALL.md

 # Installing the Red Panda Challenge Bot

-## Cloning and setting up the config
+## Clone the repository

-To run the bot yourself, first clone this repository.

 ```bash
 git clone git@github.com:red-panda-industries/challenge-bot.git
 cd challenge-bot
 ```

-After cloning, you must set up the configuration file.
+## Set up the config file

 The configuration file in this repository, `config.json`, is encrypted.

-If you are a member of Red Panda Industries, unlock the file with **[git-crypt](https://www.agwa.name/projects/git-crypt/)**, using this command:
+If you are a member of Red Panda Industries, unlock the file with **[git-crypt](https://www.agwa.name/projects/git-crypt/)**:

 ```bash
 git-crypt unlock
 ```

-If you are creating your own bot instance, you must delete the encrypted `config.json` and create your own.
+If you are creating your own bot instance, you must delete the encrypted `config.json` (and `.git-crypt` directory) and create your own.
 It should look like this:

 <figure>
 <figcaption>